Body and Dash-Mounted Cameras | FOIA and State Public Records Requests

-We’ll be highlighting more examples from Washington State, because they simply have a lot of on-going problems when it comes to the general public, perceptions, and video.
+We’ll be highlighting more examples from Washington State because they simply have a lot of on-going problems when it comes to the general public, perceptions, and video.

 In what can only be described as a tech-oriented citizen going full-bore attorney, a software developer in the Seattle area, Tim Clemens, decided he wanted the State law regarding public records to be changed, and his method of doing that did not involve lobbying, sending letters, or even drafting language and sending his concerns to his area representation.
 What he did do was write thousands of anonymous records requests, specifically citing the request for “any and all video” and left no other criteria.
-The results of this varied from each agency, but two completely cancelled their body camera programs simply because of this request.
+The results of this varied from each agency, but two completely canceled their body camera programs simply because of this request.

 A number of agencies decided they didn’t have the manpower to cover the request, and reached out to the man and negotiated a compromise.
 One of those agencies, the Tukwila Police Department, ended up sending a video out that has caused quite a commotion.

-In the video a young male initiates a short pursuit with an officer, which ends at a dead end.
+In the video, a young male initiates a short pursuit with an officer, which ends at a dead end.
 The officer, practicing excellent cover and verbal command techniques, tries to engage the man to exit the vehicle while keeping his hands raised.
-The male complies at first, but then puts his hands down inside the vehicle.
-After some time, the man exits the vehicle, and goes through what can only be described as the hardest time following a single command ever recorded.
+The male complies at first but then puts his hands down inside the vehicle.
+After some time, the man exits the vehicle and goes through what can only be described as the hardest time following a single command ever recorded.
 The officer instructs him to place his hands on the rear of the vehicle, but just as the man does it, he takes them back off, and this repeats several times.

-It’s a statement that sends a terrible message to the public, and only encourages misinformed perceptions to be glorified.
+It’s a statement that sends a terrible message to the public and only encourages misinformed perceptions to be glorified.
 It’s clear the officers were trying to coordinate their efforts, and this was probably a verbal slip up, it’s a mistake that could happen to anyone.

 But the point here is that an officer likely in their worst second, ended up being broadcasted on YouTube, and it wasn’t because of their specific behavior, or that even a complaint was filed.
 What further led to publicity of this incident was that Tukwila PD was in the midst of settling two lawsuits stemming from excessive use of force complaints from years prior, both involved an officer who was no longer employed at the time of the video that was released.